brabster/tw-site-mkdocs/docs/posts/2024-05-28-exploring-transactions-in-cdc/index.md

 ```

 - column 1: operation. `I` = `INSERT`, `U` = `UPDATE`, `D` = `DELETE`
 - column 2: transaction commit timestamp.
-We added [this `txn_commit_timestamp` column via endpoint configuration](../2024-05-21-cdc-with-aws-dms/index.md#endpoints) in the previous post
+We added [this `transaction_commit_timestamp` column via endpoint configuration](../2024-05-21-cdc-with-aws-dms/index.md#endpoints) in the previous post
 - column 3: the first column containing data from the table - in this case the `order_id` column
 - column 4+: more data columns
-- last column: the other column we added, called [`transact_id` via DMS mapping rules](../2024-05-21-cdc-with-aws-dms/index.md#dms-mapping-rules) in the previous post
+- last column: the other column we added, called [`transaction_sequence_number` via DMS mapping rules](../2024-05-21-cdc-with-aws-dms/index.md#dms-mapping-rules) in the previous post

 ## Multi-Statement Transactions in CDC